Dr Georgia Volioti

 - Member of Steering Committee of AHRC-funded Research Network Redefining Early Recordings as Sources of Performance Practice and History (effective from March 2021 to March 2023).

-- Lead director for Performance Studies Network Research Forum - New Takes on Recorded Music: Performance, Creativity, Technology, University of Surrey, 5-6 September 2019.
+- Lead organiser and committee member for Performance Studies Network Research Forum - New Takes on Recorded Music: Performance, Creativity, Technology, University of Surrey, 5-6 September 2019.

 - Member of scientific committee and reviewing panel for Third Conference of the London International Piano Symposium, Royal Academy of Music, 28-30 October 2018.